Skip to content

 The committee has proposed the establishment of a dedicated city staff position focused on sustainable waste management, aimed at achieving Provincial Bear Smart Status.
 This initiative would include a commitment to annual financial support for the position through the 2025 to 2030 operational financial plan.

 As well, the committee recommends the creation of a Bear Aware technical committee.
-This group would include city staff and representatives from the Northern Bear Awareness Society, the University of Northern British Columbia and the Lheidli T’enneh First Nation, among others.
+This group would include city staff and representatives from the Northern Bear Awareness Society, the University of Northern British Columbia and the Lheidli T’enneh First Nation and the Conservation Officer Service.

-To address bear encounters, the committee suggests implementing a two-year pilot project featuring automated bear-resistant solid waste bins in areas with high bear activity.
+To address bear encounters, the committee suggests implementing a two-year pilot project featuring automated bear-resistant solid waste bins in areas with high bear activity, with extensive testing of different brands.
 Following the pilot, a report would be presented to council evaluating the results and potential city-wide implementation, with a focus on incentives for residents and provisions for secure garbage storage.

 The report also urges the gradual introduction of bear-resistant receptacles in public spaces, including parks and bus stops.